 - RULE 1 Interpretation If there is a disagreement or dispute about the APBA Offshore Technical Rules, the interpretation of the APBA ORC shall prevail.
 Decisions must be rendered in writing. - RULE 2 Availability All boats as well as their parts must be (or must have been) for sale to the public at commercially reasonable prices. - RULE 3 Enforcement To ensure competitive balance in all APBA Offshore Classes, APBA Offshore reserves the right to take whatever action necessary to enforce these rules.
 Boats and parts may be impounded for inspection purposes.
 APBA Offshore may prohibit the use of any part which can give a team an unfair advantage.
 Illegal parts become the property of APBA Offshore.
 If the illegal part(s) are not surrendered as demanded by APBA Offshore, the boat, the boat owner and all riding crewmembers will be suspended until the illegal part(s) are under the control of APBA Offshore.
 It is the responsibility of the owner or his designated representative to take all actions necessary that only APBA Offshore legal parts are used. - RULE 4 Competitive Balance (Parity) APBA Offshore reserves the right to make adjustments at any time to these rules, or offer reduced requirements to older or non-competitive boats, if necessary, to maintain competitive balance. - 4.1.
-All parity issues shall be directed to the APBA ORC and any adjustments shall be made by the Committee. - RULE 5 Minimum Weight Compliance to be determined at the end of the race with the official APBA Offshore scale.
+All parity issues shall be directed to the APBA ORC and any adjustments shall be made by the Committee.

+- RULE 5 Minimum Weight Compliance to be determined at the end of the race with the official APBA Offshore scale.
 The weight includes engines, residual fuel, drives, propellers, solid ballast, and safety equipment as stated in the racing rules.
 Hull drain plugs must be removed; ballast tanks must be empty.
 The weight does not include crew, lifejackets, crash helmets and bilge water.
-All boats must display their minimum class weight requirement on the transom. - RULE 6 Approved Boats All boats, and any modifications such as strakes, rails, etc., must be approved by the APBA ORC in writing. - RULE 7 Boats Eligible for Racing As a general rule, all boats that were legal for competition in the 2004 APBA Offshore racing season in classes comparable to currently offered classes shall be considered legal in APBA Offshore.
-Final determination must be made on an individual basis.
-Boat measurement certificates will be required for the 2023 racing season for all hulls competing in the National classes. - RULE 8 Serial Number Each hull must have a unique engraved serial number as required by law. - RULE 8 Canopies All boats, except Bracketed Class boats, except where noted, competing in APBA Offshore events must be equipped with canopy safety systems, including canopy hatches (lids) fitted with positive open and positive close mechanisms, five point restraint harness systems and on-board air systems.
-All newly constructed boats since 2005 must have a single canopy, seating two, side by side.
-The canopy must be located on the centerline of the boat.
-Compliance with Lavin Guidelines - It is required that all canopied boats built after May 1, 2022, use structurally sound canopy safety systems that meet or exceed the latest 2022 Mark Lavin Foundation/UIM R.R.C. /E.R.C.
+All boats must display their minimum class weight requirement on the transom. - RULE 6 Approved Boats All boats, and any modifications such as strakes, rails, etc., must be approved by the APBA ORC in writing. - RULE 7 Boats Eligible for Racing - Boat measurement certificates will be required for the 2023 racing season for all hulls competing in the National classes. - RULE 8 Canopies Compliance with Lavin Guidelines It is required that all canopied boats built after May 1, 2022, use structurally sound canopy safety systems that meet or exceed the 2022 the most current Mark Lavin Foundation/UIM R.R.C. /E.R.C.
 Cockpit Guidelines. ("Lavin Guidelines") available at www.APBA.org.
-All canopied boats built before that date, must be in compliance by the beginning of the 2023 season.
-Contact Information - The Mark Lavin Foundation R.R.C. /E.R.C.
-Cockpit Guidelines are available for \$25.00 per copy from the Mark Lavin Memorial Safety Foundation; P.O.
-Box 116, Glen Arbor, Michigan 49636, Phone: 231-334-8184.
+All canopied boats built before that date, must be in compliance by the beginning of the 2023 season. - RULE 9 Safety Hatch - See 2022 the most current Lavin/UIM standards. - RULE 10 Braking Systems Not allowed. - RULE 11 Bolster In all APBA Offshore classes racing bolsters or approved racing seats must be used.